 Some of the causes of a blocked tear duct include:

-- Congenital conditions – some babies are born with a blockage within the tear duct system, usually the nasolacrimal duct.
-The thin membrane that seals the nasolacrimal duct in utero fails to open at birth.
+- congenital conditions – some babies are born with a blockage within the tear duct system, usually the nasolacrimal duct.
+The thin membrane that seals the nasolacrimal duct in utero fails to open at birth or soon after

-- Chronic nose infections – chronic sinusitis may irritate the tissues and form scars, which block the tear duct system.
+- chronic nose infections – chronic sinusitis may irritate the tissues and form scars, which may block the tear duct system

-- Conjunctivitis – infection and inflammation of the conjunctiva, which is the thin membrane covering the eye.
+- conjunctivitis – infection and inflammation of the conjunctiva (the thin membrane covering the eye).
 In rare cases, the tear duct system may become infected and blocked, especially after some viral infections.

 Trapped tears in the nasolacrimal sac can create the perfect breeding ground for bacteria.
 An infected nasolacrimal sac is called dacryocystitis.
 The symptoms include: